 - Optimise Content for Search Engines…and Potential Customers

 Creating unique and valuable content is the foundation for online marketing success.
 A website’s content will determine how many visitors it gets, how long they stay, how well they engage, and how often they return—which are all factors Google takes into consideration when ranking.
 The higher the quality your content is for the keywords you are targeting, the higher you will rank.
 This is why content marketing is such an important aspect of online marketing.
 In comparison repetitive, thin content will be penalised in its rankings compared to well thought out pieces.
+Rick from US based Ad Excellence notes that online marketing budgets should have a strong focus on optimised content, as it assist in the rest of the onpage and offpage SEO efforts – increasing the overall project success in gaining rankings faster.

 - Write Relevant Content